Upcoming Exhibitions

 Sara May Love Gallery

-This exhibition presents the most acclaimed body of work by Clyde Butcher, one of America’s foremost landscape photographers, and a leading voice for environmental conservation in Florida.
-Butcher’s highest accolades include the National Medal of Arts in 2022, the highest honor given to artists and arts patrons by the United States government, and Florida Artists Hall of Fame recognition in 1998, the highest honor given to an artist by the State of Florida.
+Clyde Butcher is one of America’s foremost landscape photographers and a leading voice for environmental conservation in Florida.
+His accolades include the National Medal of Arts in 2022, the highest honor given to artists and arts patrons by the United States government, and Florida Artists Hall of Fame recognition in 1998, the highest honor given to an artist by the State of Florida.

 Through his monumental images of the Florida Everglades, Butcher captures the quiet beauty, mystery, and resilience of one of the nation’s most treasured natural landscapes.
 His photographs reveal the delicate balance of life within this vast wilderness, inspiring viewers to reflect on the importance of preservation and the enduring relationship between humanity and nature.
-Butcher’s work is a testament to the spirit of wild Florida.

 Funding for this program was provided through a grant from Florida Humanities with funds from the Mosaic Company.
 Any views, findings, conclusions or recommendations expressed in this program do not necessarily represent those of Florida Humanities or the Mosaic Company.
 Support for this program is also provided by the National Endowment for the Arts, celebrating NEA America250: Arts Projects Honoring the National Garden of American Heroes.